dayjs/dayjs-website/docs/display/calendar-time.md

 title: Calendar Time
 ---

-Calendar time displays time relative to a given referenceTime (defaults to now), but does so slightly differently than `dayjs#fromNow`.
+Calendar time displays time relative to a given reference time (defaults to now) but does so slightly differently than `dayjs#fromNow`.

 @>Calendar